-Ignore the search boxes at the top right of the screen - they will take you away from the LILAC catalogue.
+Ignore the search box at the top right of the screen - it will take you away from the LILAC catalogue.
 But if you happen to use it, back track to the LILAC catalogue before you lose it!

-And a hint anyway - the initial result shown will just be titles in the collection(s) you had displayed when you entered your search.
-For example, if you were viewing the humour collection and searched for "gertrude stein" you may get a result like this:
+Hint - the initial result shown will just be titles in the collection(s) you had displayed when you entered your search.
+For example, if you were viewing the Humour collection and searched for "gertrude stein" you may get a result like this:

 - Note that little [ x ] marked with a red arrow on the left in the image above - it can rescue you if you seem to be getting a blank screen - it will reopen the Collection you last looked at.